GSO-soslab/mvp_acomm/README.md

 config/evologics.yaml:      Specific configuration settings for the evologics modem/usbl. config/seatrac.yaml:        Specific configuration settings for the seatrac modem/usbl.

-src/alpha_acomms.cpp:       A specific node that encodes Alpha's messages for acomms status, state, command and control.
+src/mvp_acomms.cpp:       A specific node that encodes MVP's messages for acomms status, state, command and control.

 Publishers:
 modem/rx                    All data received from the modem driver